Facilities Manager Resume Guide + Tips + Example

 A professional summary, also known as a personal statement, is a concise, three-to-five-sentence statement that tells the hiring manager who you are and what you offer.
 A facilities manager summary must include job-relevant skills and one or two notable accomplishments, and it should touch on how long you’ve been in the industry.
 If you are just starting out in your career, it’s better to write a facilities manager resume objective instead.

-Like our facilities manager sample resume shows, your resume must include a work history section, even if this is your first professional job.
+As our facilities manager sample resume shows, your resume must include a work history section, even if this is your first professional job.
 In reverse-chronological order, display your current and previous employers and provide company names, locations and the dates you worked for them.
 Include three bullet points of measurable achievements for every job you list.

 A resume for a facilities manager job must also include an education section.
 In reverse-chronological order, show the name of the schools and the years you graduated using bullet points.
 If you did not attend college, then list your high school information and the classes or training you’ve taken since graduating.
 If you come from an apprenticeship, then list it here.